Let me begin by making some assertions:

-- I believe that these aspects of my personality added to the effects of Major Depressive Disorder (MDD).
+- I believe that these aspects of my personality added to the effects of Major Depressive Disorder (MDD) upon me.

 As an HSP, I display an innate sensitivity to sensory stimuli.
 I’m the guy you see in the corner of the party, by himself, looking like he’d rather be anywhere else.
 Yet, if you approached me, you might find yourself participating in a deep and long-ranging conversation.
 In that conversation, you might be startled by my sensitivity to your words, emotions, and non-verbal cues.
 You might notice me leaving the room to seek a refuge, a place that is more private, more – quiet.
 That’s where I’ll sit and think.
 I’m the quintessential “deep-thinker”.

 Not surprisingly, I found Susan Cain’s book “Quiet” to be a roadmap to my personality, filled as it is with vignettes of people just like me.
 However, even though Ms. Cain’s book would have me identified as an introvert, Elaine Aron says that no, I’m an HSP.

 I value my privacy.
 My basic rule for life was that if you didn’t ask, I didn’t tell and if you did ask, I didn’t tell.
 Moreover, if you didn’t volunteer, I didn’t ask.
 That this would strike people as uncaring never entered into my mind.
 It was just the way I was.
 I did care, but it wasn’t my place to invade your privacy by asking.
 If you wanted to share, you’d do it on your own terms and I would, at that time, listen.
 But I wouldn’t ask.